rajashua/AutoRan/README.md

 # AutoRan
-Do not use this.
-This is Ransomware.
-Please
+- Do not use this
+- This is Ransomware
+- Please